ninn-kou/flockr/README.md

 Once you've elicited this information, it's time to consolidate it.

 Take the responses from the elicitation and express these requirements as **User Stories**.
 Document these user stories.
+For each user story, add User Acceptance Criteria as notes so that you have a clear definition of when a story has been completed.

 Once documented, generate at least one use case that attempts to tell a story of a solution that satifies the requirements elicited.
 You can generate a visual diagram or a more written-recipe style, as per lectures.